 While scaling out the database is the norm for Big Data systems, there are many hidden costs and complexities associated with “node sprawl” that can be remedied by instead deploying smaller clusters of larger database nodes.
 This paper explores the merits of small clusters and shares test results that debunk the concerns some organizations have about using large nodes.

-In this paper we explain the key design decisions that went into building a drop-in replacement for Apache Cassandra with scale-up performance of 1,000,000 IOPS per node, scale-out to hundreds of nodes and 99% latency of less than 1 millisecond.
+In this paper we explain the key design decisions that went into building a drop-in replacement for Apache Cassandra or Amazon DynamoDB with scale-up performance of 1,000,000 IOPS per node, scale-out to hundreds of nodes and 99% latency of less than 1 millisecond.
 Accomplishing this called for rethinking many of the foundational architectural choices behind other NoSQL databases.

 Scylla was architected and implemented by engineers with deep-level knowledge of operating systems and distributed systems, complemented by an appreciation for the power of control theory.
 A foundational architectural principle, self-optimizing capabilities manifest themselves in every aspect of the Scylla database.

 In this paper, we compare Scylla with Amazon DynamoDB.
 We’ll cover the detailed methodology of our testing before demonstrating that Scylla performs significantly better than Amazon DynamoDB under real-world conditions.
 Our evaluation also demonstrates that Scylla delivers significant cost savings over Amazon DynamoDB.